coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

 ![]({{ site.baseurl }}/img/git-split-branch-3.svg)

 Another job well done.
-However this should not be done if the commits have already been shared with others.
+**However, this should not be done if the commits have already been shared with others.**

 ---